torvalds/linux/Documentation/fb/sisfb.rst

 	   "X".
 =========  ==================================================================

-Boolean options such as "noaccel" or "noypan" are to be given without a parameter if sisfb is in-kernel (for example "video=sisfb:noypan).
-If sisfb is a module, these are to be set to 1 (for example "modprobe sisfb noypan=1").
+Boolean options such as "analaccel" or "analypan" are to be given without a parameter if sisfb is in-kernel (for example "video=sisfb:analypan).
+If sisfb is a module, these are to be set to 1 (for example "modprobe sisfb analypan=1").

 Thomas Winischhofer <thomas@winischhofer.net>